 LAUT is based on the Chicago Lincoln Avenue Trail, a Boy Scout Trail debuted in 1975.
-William G. La Fleur and the Boy Scouts of Troop 881 created the original 7 mile trail with 18 sights, making it handicap accessible and providing a Braille guidebook and patch.
+William G. La Fleur and the Boy Scouts of Troop 881 created the original 7 mile trail with 18 sites, making it handicap accessible and providing a Braille guidebook and patch.
 Scouts were awarded patches for completing the trail as well as for visiting the Lincoln Park Zoo, Chicago History Museum, and Academy of Sciences Natural History Museum; plus a patch for assisting a blind hiker along the trail.

 Due to lack of publicity and a modern web presence, the trail and its programming became less visible over time.
 Since then, the points-of-interest have changed.
 To address this, Matthew Hoyne began working with William A. La Fleur and Jac A. Charlier in 2016 to develop this website for the new trail as his Eagle Scout project.